oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 == Main Definition

+Each of the previous examples suggests a common definition: _information is a relation_.
+However, we want to express any formalizable kind of information.
+A binary relation _can_ encode any other computable one, but not without clear reasons or connections.
+We add this missing component by using triadic relations instead, building off of semiotics and many other thinkers.

 #definition[
   An *information system* is a pair $(D, I)$, where:
   - $D$ is the *domain*, a finite set of *data* in $NN$